-- 15. Planning applications are required to be determined in accordance with the development plan, unless material considerations indicate otherwise.
+- 18. Planning applications are required to be determined in accordance with the development plan, unless material considerations indicate otherwise.
 The adopted development plan requires the provision of 40% affordable housing on sites where there is a net gain of two or more dwellings.
-This scheme seeks permission for two residential units and does not propose any affordable dwellings, contrary to the requirements of adopted policy. - 16.
-Paragraph 216 of the NPPF advises that from the day of publication, decision-takers may also give weight to relevant policies in emerging plans according to: - 17.
-Paragraph 216 of the NPPF advises that from the day of publication, decision-takers may also give weight to relevant policies in emerging plans according to: - 18. the stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - the extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and - the degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 19.
-The current development plan is proposed to be replaced by the emerging Local Plan, where draft policy H/9 relates to affordable housing and seeks to raise the threshold of affordable housing provision to sites of three or more dwellings. - 20.
+This scheme seeks permission for two residential units and does not propose any affordable dwellings, contrary to the requirements of adopted policy. - 19.
+Paragraph 216 of the NPPF advises that from the day of publication, decisiontakers may also give weight to relevant policies in emerging plans according to: - 20. the stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); the extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and the degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 21.
+The current development plan is proposed to be replaced by the emerging Local Plan, where draft policy H/9 relates to affordable housing and seeks to raise the threshold of affordable housing provision to sites of three or more dwellings. - 22.
 The draft Local Plan has been approved by council for submission to the Planning Inspectorate for 'Examination in Public' and is therefore at an advanced stage in its preparation.
 In respect of unresolved objections four representations have been received on draft policy H/9, with three of these opposing the policy and the fourth supporting and offering comment.
 Notably all the representations consider the proposed threshold of three dwellings too low (and seek to raise this).
-No representations seek to maintain (or lower) the current threshold of two dwellings and as such there are no unresolved objections to this draft policy as far as it relates to this application. - 21.
-Turning to the consistency of the relevant plans with the NPPF.
-Although no detailed advice is provided on the threshold of affordable housing provision within the NPPF, it advises local planning authorities to approach decision-taking in a positive way to foster the delivery of sustainable development, and look for solutions and to approve applications for sustainable development where possible. - 22.
+No representations seek to maintain (or lower) the current threshold of two dwellings and as such there are no unresolved objections to this draft policy as far as it relates to this application.

+- 23. Turning to the consistency of the relevant plans with the NPPF.
+Although no detailed advice is provided on the threshold of affordable housing provision within the NPPF, it advises local planning authorities to approach decision-taking in a positive way to foster the delivery of sustainable development, and look for solutions and to approve applications for sustainable development where possible. - 24.
 For these reasons officers are of the view that sufficient weight can be attributed to draft policy H/9 of the emerging Local Plan that approval of the application without affordable housing contributions would be acceptable in planning terms, assisting the delivery of small housing sites that would otherwise not come forward in the short term.

-23. Density and housing mix
+25. Density and housing mix